By Pyotr Ilyich Tchaikovsky

 Subscribe to secure the best seats at the best prices and experience the Centennial Season as a valued member of the San Francisco Opera family.

-Blasé about his visit to the Russian countryside, the city slicker Eugene Onegin is determined to stand above the crowd—even if that means rejecting true love and hurting his best friend.
+Blasé about his visit to the Russian countryside, Eugene Onegin is determined to stand above the crowd—even if that means rejecting true love and hurting his best friend.